ON THE OLD TESTAMENT

 Vs 9-11: The nations surrounding Israel feared God more than the

 Jews, yet they too did not worship Him.
 Why do people hesitate worshipping

 God?
 It is because of what He asks of them… their pride.
 The sailors

 realized that Jonah’s God was the true God of heaven.

-Jon 3,1-3 Jonah found himself back where he started with the same word of
+Jonah 3,1-3 Jonah found himself back where he started preaching the same word of

 Nineveh.
-He could have been obedient and by-passed the whales stomach.
+He could have been obedient and by-passed the whales transport